rulewis/journey-optimizer.en/help/using/suppression-list.md

 A suppression list consists of email addresses that you want to exclude from your deliveries, because sending to these contacts could hurt your sending reputation and delivery rates.

-The Journey Optimizer suppression list is managed at your own environment level.
+The [!DNL Journey Optimizer] suppression list is managed at your own environment level.

 It gathers email addresses and domains that are suppressed across all mailings in a single client environment, meaning specific to an IMS organization ID associated with a sandbox ID.